unipop-graph/unipop/README.md

 # Unipop

-Graph queries for your existing databases, powered by [TinkerPop 3](http://tinkerpop.incubator.apache.org/).
+Run Graph queries on your existing databases.

 Most organisations have multiple sources of data: RDBMSs, Document Stores, KV Stores, special enterprise software, filesystems, etc. Usually you'll have a whole bunch of different ones.

 Of course there's nothing wrong with diversity (different tools for different jobs...), but spreading data around makes it hard to query and to reason about the relationships in your data.

 Unipop does not store data.
 Unipop connects to your databases, creates a model of your data and the relationships between your data, and enables you to easily query it using Gremlin.